Did Stripe close your account? Find out why it happened and the best steps to reopen your account and keep your payments flowing.

 4. Check your emails

-If Stripe requires more information about your business, you’ll be sent an email asking for further documentation.
+When Stripe requires more information, they'll send an email asking for further documentation.

 • Clarity: The documents must be large and clear enough to read easily.